 Abide in the 91st Psalm and know that such abiding is treatment and protection.
 There is nothing that can make laws or influence you.
 There is but one Mind and that is Love.
 Do not give life to evil by attaching it to a person or thing.
 It cannot live without a body.
 Man is immortal, one.
 There is but one infinite manifestation.
 No error can attach itself to man and why deceive ourselves by thinking it can do so?
 Every manifestation of life is ever-present and omnipresent good and this carries within itself all healing, sustaining.
 Know that the kingdom of heaven is within you and this is your armor.

 Oh, may the light that is never dim so encompass you, that no night is there.
 May His angels hold thee in their power, and Songs of Science be heard in the intuitions of thought, till your life is in tune with the rhythm of God.

-— from Divinity Course and General Collectanea, (the “Blue Book”), by Mary Baker Eddy, page 224
+— from Divinity Course and General Collectanea, (the “Blue Book”), by Mary Baker Eddy, page 222 and 224

 — from 500 Watching Points by Gilbert Carpenter

 “The gift of God is eternal life through Jesus Christ our Lord.”